 - 2. Click the Concrete tab and enter the concrete density for the following members: Slabs, Beams, and Columns. - Enter the concrete compressive strength.
 By entering a value for the compressive strength, values for Young's modulus and rupture modulus will automatically be computed for the slabs, beams, and columns.
 Young's modulus and rupture modulus will automatically be shown in the corresponding text boxes. - 4.
-If you have values for the rupture modulus, enter the values in the text boxes for the slabs, beams, and columns.
-Default values are computed based on average split tensile strength of concrete, which is calculated internally by the program.
+If you have values for the rupture modulus, f_r, enter the values in the text boxes for the slabs, beams, and columns.
+Default values are computed based on f_c.
 These values will be used for deflection analysis.
 A large value for the rupture modulus will produce a deflection analysis based on gross, non-cracked, sections.
-The CSA A23.3 Standard requires 190 that for the calculation of slab deflections a rupture modulus value equal to $0.6\sqrt{f_s}/2$ be used. spSlab defaults to this value of the rupture modulus for the slab concrete in CSA design runs.
-However, for beams and one-way slabs rapture modulus of $0.6\sqrt{f_c}$ has to be used and this value needs to entered directly by the user overwriting the default value. - 5.
-If precast concrete is used, check PRECAST CONCRETE checkbox. - Click the Reinforcing Steel tab as shown in Figure 4-13.
+The CSA A23.3 standard requires 196 that for the calculation of deflections half the value of rupture modulus be used. spSlab defaults to this value of the rupture modulus for the slab (both one-way and two-way) and beam concrete in CSA A23.3-04 design runs and for two-way slabs in CSA A23.3-94 design runs.
+For beams and one-way slabs per CSA A23.3-94, however, the full value of rapture modulus has to be used and the program will provide it as default in this case.
+It is strongly recommended, however, that the user verifies what value of f_r is actually entered in the program since the default value can be inadvertently overwritten or carried over from a previous run. - 5.
+If precast concrete is used, check PRECAST CONCRETE checkbox. - 6.
+Click the Reinforcing Steel tab as shown in Figure 4-13.